-Come high school, I had long banished the blue sax sweater (arguably a good move for my social life).
+Come high school, I had long banished the blue sax sweater (arguably a good move for my social life) but I was still spent every ounce of my free time in the practice room!
 Eventually, my classmates voted me as the "Most Musical" girl of my graduating class.
 But sometimes I wondered if any of them had remembered that sweater.....cuz I prayed that they didn't!

 In college I joined the marching and basketball bands at The University of Toledo as well as a co-ed music fraternity, Kappa Kappa Psi.